limoncello-php/app/server/app/Web/readme.md

 The overall process is

-- HTTP request containing form data is parsed and the data are validated with `Validators`.
+- HTTP request containing form data is parsed and validated.
-- The validated input data are sent to API.
+- The validated data are sent to API.

-`Controllers` folder contains HTTP controllers.
+`Controllers` folder contains web HTTP controllers.
+`Middleware` folder contains middleware used with web HTTP controllers.

-Controller methods should have the following signature
+Controller methods should have signature

 ```php
 class AppController